-DESCRIPTION OF EAST-CENTRAL IOWA STRATIGRAPHY
+DESCRIPTION OF NORTH-EASTERN IOWA STRATIGRAPHY

-An important aspect of surficial geologic mapping on the Iowa Erosion Surface and the Southern Drift Plain is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin and Pre-Illinoian deposits in Iowa.
-A stratigraphic framework allows us to better understand the surficial materials of east-central Iowa.
-Hudson, Wisconsin and Pre-Illinois Episode deposits (Johnson et al., 1997) of the east-central Iowa are included in five formations: DeForest Formation (Hudson), Peoria and Pisgah Formations (Wisconsin), and Wolf Creek and Alburnett Formations (Pre-Illinois).
-The following section provides a description, of formations and members of east-central Iowa deposits.
+An important aspect of surficial geologic mapping on the Iowa Erosion Surface is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin and Pre-Illinoian deposits in Iowa.
+A stratigraphic framework allows us to better understand the surficial materials of north-eastern Iowa.
+Hudson, Wisconsin, and Pre-Illinois Episode deposits (Johnson et al., 1997) of the north-east Iowa are included in six formations: DeForest Formation (Hudson), Noah Creek Formation 2 (Hudson and Wisconsin), Peoria and Pisgah Formations (Wisconsin), and Wolf Creek and Alburnett Formations (Pre-Illinois).
+The following section provides a description of formations and members of north-east Iowa deposits.